7 Reasons to Hire a Landscape Architect

 2. Landscape architects have a plan: A good landscape architect understands design layering, from infrastructure and regulations (e.g. rainwater catchment and energy harvesting opportunities, erosion control, Australian standards and planning/building codes), to functional programming (space requirements for alfresco, relaxation, play area, small vs large gatherings etc.) to connectivity (path widths, accessibility, sightlines and focal points), to form and space (scale, ratio, depth, optical illusion) to styles (creating consistent style from site, architecture and client preferences).

-3. You are getting qualifications: To become an accredited landscape architect requires at least a 3 year undergraduate in design and a 3 year masters in landscape architecture in Victoria.
+3. Professional accredited advice: To become an accredited landscape architect requires at least a 3 year undergraduate in design and a 3 year masters in landscape architecture in Victoria.
+You will receive advice from an accredited professional.
 To call yourself a 'landscape designer' requires no education at all.
 Anyone can call themselves a landscape designer.

 4. Landscape Architects understand: A good landscape architect has a much broader understanding of design including relevant aspects of horticulture, construction methods, sustainability, ecology, art history, urban design theory, sociology, psychology and philosophy.